This article has been updated from a previous version.

 Some insurers offer a rider or endorsement you can add to your auto policy that’s referred to as ‘accident forgiveness’.

 If you’ve been collision-free for at least six years, your provider may add it to your policy, but it can only be used once for an accident every three years.
 With accident forgiveness on your policy, if you are found to be at fault for a minor collision, your insurer will not increase your premium for the incident.
-However, the accident will be recorded on your driving record, and if you switch insurers, the premium you get may reflect the accident.
+However, the accident will be recorded on your driving record, and if you switch insurers, your new premium may reflect the accident.

-In Ontario, the Insurance Act prohibits insurers from increasing premiums for minor at-fault collisions with less than $2,000 in damage and no injuries if there is no payout by the insurer (for accidents that occurred in July 2016 or later).
+In Ontario, the Insurance Act prohibits insurers from increasing premiums for a driver’s first minor at-fault collision in three years with less than $2,000 in damage and no injuries if there is no payout by the insurer

 What to do if you’re in a collision

 Call your insurer as soon as you can to report the incident and file a claim.
-If you have optional collision or upset coverage on your policy, your insurer will pay for damages to your vehicle resulting from an accident with another car, a streetlight, road sign, or any other stationary object if it is ruled you are at fault, as well as if you are a victim of a hit-and-run by an unknown driver.
+If you have optional collision or upset coverage on your policy, your insurance provider will pay for damages to your vehicle resulting from an accident with another car, a streetlight, road sign, or any other stationary object if it is ruled you are at fault.
+They will also pay if you are a victim of a hit-and-run by an unknown driver.
 A deductible applies if you file a hit-and-run claim, and if it is ruled you are at fault for a collision.
 If you don’t have collision coverage and are at fault for the incident, you’re on your own to pay for the damage to your car.

 However, if you’re not at fault for an accident, in Ontario, it’s your policy’s mandatory direct compensation-property damage (DC-PD) coverage that pays for damages to your vehicle and its attached contents.